GamePress

 Palkia is a bit overlooked, but in truth it has some very real potential as a Dragon Type attacker.
 If given its ideal moveset, its performance will rise significantly, and that's not even the full story for this Reality-warping dragon.
 The future is bright for Palkia as it has its own Dragon Type Signature Move to look forward to, Spacial Rend.
 If given good stats, Palkia could genuinely be a great Dragon Type attacker, and we still aren't done!
 In Pokemon Legends: Arceus, Palkia was given a brand new Origin Forme which, despite how odd it appears, raises this classical Dragon's attack even higher!
 Admittedly it's a very small boost, but a boost it is nonetheless!

-Another reason to be hopeful for Go Tour: Sinnoh!
+Another reason to look forward to Go Tour: Sinnoh!

 • Best Possible Moveset: Dragon Tail + Outrage / Breaking Swipe